-57 Insurance for Schools PDF 260 KB
+57 Insurance for Schools pdf icon PDF 260 KB

 To consider a report from the Assistant Director of Education and Assistant Director of Finance with regard to extending the Academies Risk Protection Arrangement to the Local Authority Maintained Schools sector.